 (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt additional Load Resources providing RRS based on their group designation.
 ERCOT shall issue notification of the deployment via XML message.
-ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period;
+ERCOT shall follow this XML notification with a QSE Hotline VDI, which shall initiate the ten-minute deployment period;

 (C) The ERCOT Operator may deploy all groups of Load Resources providing RRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
-ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; and
+ERCOT shall follow this XML notification with a QSE Hotline VDI, which shall initiate the ten-minute deployment period; and